-Neurosurgical Instrument User-Feedback Study
+Neurosurgical and Otological Instrument User-Feedback Study

 Background and Rationale

 Neuroendoscopy is a form of “key-hole” minimally invasive neurosurgery that is widely used to treat pathologies deep within the center of the brain.
 Some of the most common indications for this technique include the treatment of hydrocephalus, the removal of choroid cysts and the biopsy and excision of para- and intra-ventricular tumors.
 Presently, the size and location of such tumors limit the applicability of neuroendoscopy such that only small, minimally vascularized tumors can be removed using this innovative approach.
 Unfortunately, only a subset of patients fall into this category, and the remainder must be treated using more invasive, open surgical techniques that involve craniotomies, leading to longer procedures, increased blood loss and lengthened recovery time.